mrkkrp/zip/README.md

 and also gives its user full control over extra fields that are written to file headers, so the user can store arbitrary information about file in the archive.

-The library also uses extra fields to save some OS-specific information about files is it's described in the specification.

 ### File names